 The bill S.24, introduced by Senator Chittenden, aims to amend the permitting requirements for stormwater systems in Vermont.
-Key provisions include extending the deadline for owners of impervious surfaces subject to the three-acre permit from July 1, 2027, to July 1, 2036, and allowing municipalities that take full legal responsibility for stormwater systems to impose municipal impact fees on users.
-Additionally, the bill establishes the Local Community Implementation Special Fund to provide grants to municipalities for stormwater permitting related to residential subdivisions or orphan systems.
-The bill also modifies the clean water surcharge on property transfer tax, extending its assessment period.
+Key provisions include extending the deadline for owners of impervious surfaces subject to the three-acre impervious surface permit to complete their permitting from July 1, 2027, to July 1, 2036.
+Additionally, municipalities that take full legal responsibility for a stormwater system will be allowed to assess municipal impact fees on users of that system.
+The bill also establishes the Local Community Implementation Special Fund, which will provide grants to municipalities for stormwater permitting of residential subdivisions or orphan systems, funded by an annual appropriation from the Clean Water Fund.

 Statutes affected: